-- 6.6 There shall be five Professional Elective Courses from V Semester to VII and for each elective there shall be choices such that the student shall choose a course from the list of choice courses offered by the department for that particular elective. - 6.7 There shall four be Open Electives/ Job Oriented Courses common to all disciplines from V Semester to VII, where in the students shall choose the electives offered by various departments including his/her own department in such a manner that he/she has not studied the same course in any form during the Programme.
+- 6.8 There shall be five Professional Elective Courses from V Semester to VII and for each elective there shall be choices such that the student shall choose a course from the list of choice courses offered by the department for that particular elective. - 6.9 There shall be four Open Electives/ Job Oriented Courses common to all disciplines from V Semester to VII, where in the students shall choose the electives offered by various departments including his/her own department in such a manner that he/she has not studied the same course in any form during the Programme.

-The students shall be permitted to pursue up to a maximum of two elective courses (either Professional Elective Courses in clause 6.6 or Open Electives/ Job Oriented Courses in clause 6.7) under MOOCs (Massive Open Online Courses) offered by NPTEL and other reputed organizations as notified by the Department during the semester.
+The students shall be permitted to pursue up to a maximum of two elective courses under MOOCs (Massive Open Online Courses) offered by NPTEL notified by the Department during the semester.
 Each of the Courses must be of minimum 12 weeks in duration.
-The student has to acquire a certificate for the concerned course from the agency during the semester only in order to earn 3 Credits.
+The student has to acquire a certificate for the concerned course from the NPTEL during the semester only in order to earn 3 Credits.